-Ages and Stages Lower-risk foods Moderate- risk foods Higher-risk foods to 6 months (per AAP, CoN) If developmentally appropriate, and safe and nutritious foods are available: Begin with smooth, thin, purees and progress to thicker purees Choose foods that are high in iron Add vegetables and fruits Broccoli, cauliflower, parsnip,turnip, pumpkin Squash, carrot, white potato, green bean (legume) Sweet potato green pea (legume) months (per WHO) Complementary feeding should begin no later than 6 months of age.
-In the braited infant, high-iron foods or supplemental iron (I mg/kg/day) is suggested by 6 months of age.
-Continue to expand variety of fruits, vegetables, legumes, grains, meats, and other foods a stolerated.
-Blueberries, strawberries, plum, watermelon, peach, avocado Apple, pear, orange Banana
+Ages and Stages Lower-risk foods Moderate- risk foods Higher-risk foods 4 to 6 months (per.AAP, CoN) If developmentally appropriate, and safe and nutritious foods are available: Begin with smooth, thin, purees and progress to thicker purees Choose foods that are high in iron Add expectables and fruits Broccoli, cauliflower, parsnip, turnip, pumpkin Squash, carrot, white potato, green bean (legume) Sweet potato, green pea (legume) 6 months (per WHO) Complementary feeding should begin no later than 6 months of age.
+In the breastfed infant, high-iron foods or supplementaliron (1 mg/kg/day) is suggested by 6 months of age.
+Continue to expand variety of fruits, vegetables, legumes, grains, meats, and other foods as tolerated.
+Blueberries, strawberries, plum, watermelon, peach, avocado Apple, pear, orange Banana Risk assessment is based on the clinical experience and the published reports of FR PIES triggers.
+Nowak-Wegrzyn A. et al. J Allergy Clin Immunol.
+2017;139:1 111-1126.e4.

 For 6 months of age, we have guidance to introduce some other foods, in addition to the ones that have been introduced at younger ages, as well as at 8 months, we do move into lamb and quinoa, as well as millet, as lower-risk foods.
-Then we also have other choices for moderate-risk foods and higher-risk foods.
+Then we also have other choices for moderate-risk foods and higherrisk foods.
 Then at 12 months of age we start talking about introducing tree nuts and seed butters, as well as peanut as a moderate-risk food.
 Because there have been cases or reports of peanut FPIES in [the] literature, it's considered as a food with a potential, but in reality, any food can cause FPIES, like for IgE-mediated food allergy.